cisagov/Malcolm/sensor-iso/docs/Notes.md

     * `-w` specifies a PCAP filename to write to, in this case timestamping each PCAP file with the current date and time
     * `-G` specifies a file rotation time threshold in seconds
     * `-C` specifies a file rotation size threshold in millions of bytes
-    * `-K` disables IP, TCP, and UDP checksum verfification
+    * `-K` disables IP, TCP, and UDP checksum verification
     * `-n` disables converting addresses (host addresses, port numbers, etc.) to names
     * `filter-expression` specifies an optional `tcpdump`-like capture filter expression